 If you have any questions or requirements regarding access and parking, please contact the parking supervisor on (03) 5758 1203 prior to your visit.

-Falls Creek has a huge range of accommodation which is best researched here.
+Falls Creek has a huge range of accommodation.

 An incredible new facility has been built at Howmans Gap Alpine Lodge which offers unrivalled levels of accessibility for an alpine resort.
 The first of its kind facility located above the snowline in Australia, the $3.7 million Centre is underpinned by best practice in accessible design.

 Fully wheelchair accessible accommodation is located within the Falls Creek Country Club There is other accommodation with varying levels of accessibility which may meet your needs.
 It is best to discuss this directly with the accommodation provider or an accommodation booking service.